RahulThilak/Sign-Language-Detection/README.md

 # Sign Language Detection

 This project aims to detect and interpret sign language gestures using machine learning techniques.
-It provides a real-time solution for translating sign language into text or speech.
+It provides a real-time solution for translating sign language into text.

 ## Features